UEFA investigates possible racist attitudes at the Puskas Arena

 The stadium of the Hungarian capital is the the only one of the Eurocup that hosts its matches to full capacity.
 These two matches were mainly filled with local supporters, from where racist sounds and insults could be produced on some of the rival players.

-This is the second official investigation opened during the tournament, after the file that was initiated against the Austrian forward Marko arnautovic, who was sanctioned with a suspension match for his gestures and insults to a North Macedonia player.
+This is the second official investigation opened during the tournament, after the file that was initiated against the Austrian forward Marko arnautovic, who was sanctioned with a suspension match for his gestures and insults to a player from North Macedonia.